tale/headplane/docs/Advanced-Integration.md

 become available.
 All of the integrations support automatic reloading of the ACLs when the file is changed.

 > By default, the ACL file is read from `/etc/headscale/acl_policy.json`.
+> If `policy.path` is set and `policy.mode` is set to `file`, the ACL file will
-This can be overridden by setting the `ACL_FILE` environment variable and is also overriden by the `acl_policy_path` key in the configuration file if set.
+> be read from the path specified in the configuration file instead.

 ## Deployment